jonnonz1/nz-statute-book/acts/public/1997/trans-tasman-mutual-recognition-act-1997.md

 ### 70 Costs
 (1) The Tribunal may order any party to pay to any other party such costs and expenses (including witness expenses) incurred by that other party as the Tribunal considers reasonable.
-(2) Any such order as to costs may be filed in a District Court and may be enforced as a judgment of that court.
+(2) Any such order as to costs may be filed in the District Court and may be enforced as a judgment of that court.

 ### 71 Stating case for High Court
 (1) The Tribunal may, at any time, before or during the hearing or before delivering its decision, on the application of any party to the review or of its own motion, state a case for the opinion of the High Court on any question of law arising in the review.